tpoisot/ms_proba_networks/ms/maintext.md

 This can be explained by the fact that nestedness of a network, as expressed by
 @bast09, is the average of a row-wise and column-wise nestedness.
 These depend on the species degree, and as such should be well predicted by models III.
-The novelty of this approach is that, instead of having to evaluate the measure for thousands of replicates, an *unbiased* estimate of its mean can be obtained in a fraction of the time using the measures described here.
-This is particularly important since, as demonstrated by @chag15, the generation of null randomization is subject to biases in the range of connectance where most ecological networks are.
-Our approach is essentially a bias-free, time-effective way of estimating the expected value of a network property.
+The true novelty of the approach outlined here is that, rather than having to calculate the measure for thousands of replicates, an *unbiased* estimate of its mean can be obtained in a fraction of the time using the measures described here.
+This is particularly important since, as demonstrated by @chag15, the generation of null randomization is subject to biases in the range of connectance where most ecological networks fall.
+Our approach aims to provide a bias-free, time-effective way of estimating the expected value of a network property.

 ## Spatial-variation predicts local network structure